csspacecoast/www/content/reading-room.md

 <aside class="announcement-banner">
   <strong>Bible Study:</strong>
-  Friday, July 31, at 1 pm in the Reading Room.<br>
+  Friday, August 28, at 1 pm in the Reading Room.<br>
-  We’ll continue by discussing Chapter 8 of the gospel of Mark.<br>
+  We’ll continue by discussing Chapter 8 & 9 of the gospel of Mark.<br>
 </aside>

 # Christian Science Reading Room